 Whether you decide to visit Schiedam as a day trip, or stay for a few nights, there is something for everyone in this surprising little town!

-This blog post is now available on GPSmyCity here: 5 Reasons to Visit Schiedam, South Holland
+This blog post is now available on GPSmyCity here: 5 Things To Do in Schiedam, South Holland